Iqra-qbl/Analysis_of_diabetes_risk-/README.md

 # Project XYZ

-**Analysis of Diabetes Risk** is a comprehensive data analysis tool designed for medical professionals to streamline data exploration, analysis, and visualisation to analyze behavioural insights and impact of lifestyle factors on diabetes risk in India.
+**Analysis of Diabetes Risk** is a comprehensive data analysis tool designed for medical professionals to streamline data exploration, analysis, and visualisation to analyze behavioural  and lifestyle factors on diabetes risk in India.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)